bevyengine/bevy/README.md

     * Modern and flexible low level "Render Graph" api
         * Easy to use high level defaults for beginners
         * Experts can create their own Render Graphs or modify the defaults
+    * Powerful data-driven shader system
+        * Define your shaders in either GLSL or SPIR-V
+        * Automatically generates pipelines for shaders using SPIR-V reflection
+        * Easily and efficiently bind ECS component data to shader uniforms
+        * Use component data to define macros in shaders and automatically recompile them if the shader has changed
 * Expressive UI System
 * Fast iterative compile times
     * the example projects have less than 1 second iterative compiles